evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 Now, we can create a Test Suite that incorporates the correctness evaluation, style matching, and text length checks.
 * To formulate what we Test, we pick an appropriate Evidently column-level Test like `TestCategoryCount` and `TestShareOfOutRangeValues`.
 (You can pick other Tests, like `TestColumnValueMin` , `TestColumnValueMean`, etc.)
-* Set additional parameters for the Test, if applicable.
+* Set additional parameters for each Test, if applicable.
 For example, we use `left` and `right` parameters to set the allowed range for Text Length.
-* To set Test condition, we use parameters like `gt` (greater than), `lt` (less than), `eq` (equal), etc.
+* To set the Test condition, we use parameters like `gt` (greater than), `lt` (less than), `eq` (equal), etc.
-* You can also identify some Tests as non-critical.
-They will give a Warning, but not an Error.
-This is convenient to divide them visually on monitoring Panels and to set up alerting only for Fails.
-We mark the style match Test as non-critical.
+* You can also identify some non-critical Tests, as we do with the Style match check.
+If such Test fails, it will give a Warning, but not an Error.
+This helps divide it visually on monitoring Panels and to set up alerting only for Fails.

-Here is how we formulate the complete Test Suite:
+Here is how we formulate the complete Test Suite.
+We reference two of our judges, `style_eval` and `correctness_eval,` and point out that they should apply to the `response` column in our dataset.
+For Text Length, we use a built-in `TextLength()` descriptor.

 ```python
 test_suite = TestSuite(tests=[